How to Break Your Lease and 4 Reasons Why You Shouldn’t

 • Entering the premises without notice

-• Cutting off use of amenities previously given
+• Cutting off the use of amenities previously given

 • Changing locks without notice